cesargdm/miniddit/README.md

 ## Running

-> Node 12 is recommended
+> Node 12, and modern browser with fetch support is required

 Install dependencies